BBennett92/brandonbennett.io/index.md

 **Key Components:**

-- Azure Virtual Machine Setup: Deployed and configured a Windows-based virtual machine with RDP access for monitoring purposes.
+- **Azure Virtual Machine Setup:** Deployed and configured a Windows-based virtual machine with RDP access for monitoring purposes.

-- SIEM Implementation: Integrated Microsoft Sentinel as a SIEM solution to collect, analyze, and monitor security event logs.
+- **SIEM Implementation:** Integrated Microsoft Sentinel as a SIEM solution to collect, analyze, and monitor security event logs.

-- Threat Intelligence Integration: Configured a threat intelligence feed to detect and generate alerts for Indicators of Compromise (IoCs).
+- **Threat Intelligence Integration:** Configured a threat intelligence feed to detect and generate alerts for Indicators of Compromise (IoCs).

-- Event Logging and Alert Configuration: Established data connectors and created custom alert rules to monitor successful RDP sign-ins and other critical security events.
+- **Event Logging and Alert Configuration:** Established data connectors and created custom alert rules to monitor successful RDP sign-ins and other critical security events.

-- Practical Experience: Gained hands-on experience with real-time security monitoring, incident detection, and response within a simulated environment.
+- **Practical Experience:** Gained hands-on experience with real-time security monitoring, incident detection, and response within a simulated environment.

-- **Technologies Used: Microsoft Azure, Microsoft Sentinel, Log Analytics, Windows Server.**
+- ##### **Technologies Used:** Microsoft Azure, Microsoft Sentinel, Log Analytics, Windows Server.

+#### **The Office: Doomsday Device CTF Walkthrough**
+Description: Conducted a comprehensive walkthrough of the CTF vulnerable machine "The Office: Doomsday Device," focusing on penetration testing, exploitation, and privilege escalation.

 [![The Office: Doomsday Device](doomsday.png)](https://github.com/BBennett92/brandonbennett.io/blob/main/images/doomsdayproject.pdf)

+**Key Components:**

+- **Reconnaissance & Information Gathering:** Utilized Nmap and netdiscover for initial network scanning to identify open ports and active services.
+Employed Gobuster and FFuF for directory and file enumeration, while leveraging Signal Squirrel to decode the messages encoded in morse code.

+- **Vulnerability Analysis:** Analyzed service vulnerabilities using nmap & Wireshark.
+Inspected ".pcap" files with Wireshark to pinpoint the username and password found in cleartext.

+- **Exploitation:** Exploited the identified vulnerabilities using a combination of creedGEN and hydra to brute force entry into the FTP service.
+Utlized Burp Suite to exploit the Koken CMS using a PHP reverse shell via a arbitrary file upload vulnerability using an image and connecting via netcat, leading to unauthorized access and a foothold on the machine.

+- **Privilege Escalation:** Unlocked the SSH port using Knock.
+Leveraged SSH2John to crack the SSH key, and spawned an interactive shell resulting in privledge escalation.
+Uploaded "defuse.sh" bash script, resulting in earning the 8th and final flag.

+- **Post-Exploitation & Reporting:** Secured sensitive data, maintained access, and documented the entire process with remediation steps and security recommendations.

+- **Technologies Used:** Nmap, netdiscover, FFuF, Signal Squirrel, Burp Suite, creedGEN, Wireshark, MySQL, netcat, Exiftool, Knock, cat, nano, Gobuster, ftp, SSH2John, JohnTheRipper, LFTP, Hydra.

 ### **Contact Me**